Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 });
 ```

-Read more about response and error response handling [here](./response-handling.md).
+For more information about about response and error response handling, see [Server response handling](./response-handling.md).